williamfgc/hpc-wdr/_posts/2023-12-05-preparing-for-internship-application-season.markdown

 ### How to Prepare

-A couple of seasoned internship reviewers have compiled some tips below to help you prepare for application season:
+A couple of seasoned internship reviewers have compiled some tips below to help you prepare for application season.

 ### Resume Application Kit